![]() |

 Queen Alexandra of Yugoslavia gave birth to a son tonight, according to a communique sent to the media by King Peter's office.
 The Queen and the infant prince are both "doing well."
 The baby weighed 8.5 lbs.

 On June 8, the Yugoslav Legation had officially denied a report that Queen Alexandra had given birth to a son at their home in Sunningdale "last night."
-The news was published by the Daily Sketch, but Britain's Press Association reported that "the birth of Queen Alexandra's baby is not expected in the immediate future."
+The Daily Sketch reported that "the birth of Queen Alexandra's baby is not expected in the immediate future," while Britain's Press Association reported that "the birth of Queen Alexandra's baby is not expected in the immediate future."

 No comments: